-To operate a car equipped with "finger tip" control: (1) depress the clutch pedal, (2) turn on the ignition switch, (3) press the starter button.
-Now, with the engine running and the clutch disengaged (if vacuum clutch control is being used it is not necessary to hold the clutch disengaged with the foot after the engine is started; simply take the foot off the accelerator pedal), move the finger tip control to the gear position desired and the shift will be completed immediately.
-Allow the clutch to engage while depressing the accelerator and the car will move normally for the gear selected.
-When it is desired to make another shift simply depress the clutch pedal, move the finger tip control to the gear desired and allow the clutch to re-engage.
+To operate a car equipped with "Electric Hand": (1) depress the clutch pedal, (2) turn on theignition switch, (3) press the starter but-ton.
+Now, with the engine running and the clutch disengaged (if vacuum clutch control is being used it is not necessary to hold the clutch disen-gaged with the foot after the engine is started; simply take the foot off the accelerator pedal), move the finger tip control to the gear position desired and the shift will be com-pleted immediately.
+Allow the clutch to engage while depressing the accelerator and the car will. move normally for the gear selected.
+When it is desired to make another shift, simply depress the clutch pedal, move the finger tip control to the gear desired, and allow the clutch to re-engage.